Eva Mattress Review 2022

-Eva is perfect for sleepers ready to upgrade from a spring mattress.
+Eva mattress in Australia is perfect for sleepers who is ready to upgrade from a spring mattress.
 Its hybrid design combines supportive springs with latex, gel, and high-density foams.
-Thicker than competitors, this mattress offers extra cushion and pressure relief.
+Thicker than competitors, our review of Eva mattress found that this mattress offers extra cushion and pressure relief.
 It’s ideal for people who want to the contour of foam, but enjoy the bounce of coil designs.
 The unique micro-springs are designed to relieve pressure and provide airflow—without transferring movement.
 Rest easy knowing Eva also donates one mattress for every ten sold.

-Despite similar claims, not all foam mattresses are equal.
+Even though most brands render similar claims, not all-foam mattresses are equal.
 There are differences in foam and materials that affect durability, comfort, and support.
-To see how the Eva stacks up, look through the key categories below.
+To see how Eva stacks up, look through the key categories below.

 Protecting the foam and spring layers is a white and grey mattress cover.
 The top is a stretchy white fabric that allows air to flow between you and the layers.
 The side panels are made from a sturdier polyester blend to prevent tears when moving and rotating the mattress.